SAP-samples/codejam-cap-llm/exercises/04-create-connection-configuration/README.md

 ## Understand how the SAP Cloud SDK for AI establishes connection to SAP AI Core

-To establish connection from your CAP application to each of the AI relevant service instances within SAP BTP, a connection configuration needs to happen.
+To establish a connection from your CAP application to each of the AI relevant service instances within SAP BTP, a connection configuration needs to be made.
 With the SAP Cloud SDK for AI, you have two options to do so.

-- For testing and local development purposes you can configure a Cloud Foundry service key for SAP AI Core in the `.env` file or as environment variable.
+- For testing and local development purposes, you can configure a Cloud Foundry service key for SAP AI Core, in the `.env` file or as environment variable.
 The SDK parses the service key from the environment variable to interact with the AI Core service.
-This setup enables local testing of clients such as orchestration and OpenAI, provided that deployments for orchestration and OpenAI exist in SAP BTP.
+This setup enables local testing of clients such as Orchestration and OpenAI, provided that deployments for orchestration and OpenAI exist in SAP BTP.

-- For production, the SDK recommends to create a binding between your application and the SAP AI Core service instance.
+- For production, the SDK recommends creating a binding between your application and the SAP AI Core service instance.
 The binding is more secure as it is not exposing the authentication details in clear text.

 For this Codejam you will use the first approach by providing the needed configuration details via the `.env` file.
 You can find the details for the configuration in the service key for the SAP AI Core instance.
-The authentication details are only valid during the duration of this Codejam and will be invalidated right after.
+The authentication details are only valid during the duration of this Codejam and will be invalidated immediately afterward.

 ## Inspect the .env file